FAQ

 Has a HOPE (HIV D+/R+) lung transplant been performed to date?

-Is there a national trial of HIV D+/R+ lung transplant?
+Is there a national trial of HIV D+/R+ lung transplant planned?

 How have centers developed their independent lung protocols?